GraniLuk/graniluk.github.io/_posts/2025-03-01-backtesting-rsi-strategy.md

 2. Using take-profit (TP) and stop-loss (SL) levels for exit conditions
 3. Testing various parameter combinations to find optimal settings

+### Trading Rules
+- Fixed investment amount of $1,000 per trade
+- Only one position can be open at a time
+- New trades can only be opened after the previous position is closed (either by hitting TP or SL)
+- Entry occurs on the next day's opening price after a signal is generated

 ## Testing Parameters and Data Scope

 ### Data Coverage